SheriffAbdullah/mini-challenges/README.md

 # Mini-Challenges

 This repository contains solutions to mini-challenges tackled by [Haripriya Narahari](https://github.com/Haripriya-Narahari) and me.
+Feel free to explore [this repository](https://github.com/Haripriya-Narahari/hpn_rust_playground/tree/main) for more!

 ## Implementations: